JoeyAlpha5/homepower/README.md

 # homepower, Android & iOS prototype
  built for the Wits Transnet Matlafatšo Centre.
-App remotely switches on and off a sms enabled power switch.
+App remotely switches on and off a GSM enabled power switch.